“A short and popular trail that has significant elevation gain. It is great for a quick out and back!”

 During summer 2018 the Phoenix Lodge is being rebuilt, expect to encounter construction sites and possible route alterations to access the trail.

 From the parking lot the trail passes the Bavarian Lodge at the bottom of Lift 4 and follows the east side of Lake Fork Creek across private land for approximately a half mile.
-After passing the lift, continue onto an old road leading south (to the right of a private driveway), follow this for a few hundred feet then look for the trail branching to the left just past a small stream.
-The next quarter mile is an old road grade covered with loose rocks.
-There's a sign for Williams Lake where the trail leaves private land and enters the Carson National Forest, the Wheeler Peak Wilderness boundary is a little ways further.
+After passing the lift, continue onto an old road leading south (to the right of a private driveway), follow this for a few hundred feet then look for the trail branching to the left just past a small stream. ***Across the next quarter mile follow the signs and trail barrier markers across the new development until the trail reenters Public Lands.*** Look for the Wheeler Peak Wilderness sign before crossing the Peace Chute avalanche path.

 The route begins in Engelmann spruce stands, crosses a series of open avalanche paths and near the upper end opens up into meadowland and scattered rock fields before reaching a saddle above the lake at the junction with the Wheeler Peak Summit Trail #67